Health in Ghana

+History

 The Colonial Period

 In 1874 Ghana was officially proclaimed a British colony.
 Ghana proved to be an extremely dangerous disease environment for European colonists, driving the British Colonial Administration to establish a Medical Department, bringing about an introduction to a formal medical system.
 This consisted of a Laboratory Branch for research, a Medical Branch of hospitals and clinics, and the Sanitary Branch for public health centered near British posts and towns.

 In addition to hospitals and clinics staffed with British medical professionals, these select towns were also provided anti-malaria medication to be distributed to colonists and to sell to local Ghanaians.
 In 1878, the Towns, Police, and Public Health Ordinance was enforced, initiating the construction and demolishing of infrastructure, draining of the streets, and issuing of fines to those that failed to comply with the heads of the colony.
 In 1893, a Public Works Department was introduced to implement a working sanitation system in urban colonial centers.

 After World War II it became increasingly clear that with improved transportation worldwide, international health policy needed to be strengthened.
 Organizations such as the World Health Organization and the United Nations Children's Fund were active in providing money and support to provide additional western medical care in Ghana.
 These organizations provided, "financial and technical assistance for the elimination of diseases and the improvement of health standards."
 Traditional health practices were not recognized by these initiatives or the British Medical Department in urban areas and were shunned by Christian missionaries in rural areas.
 However, traditional priests, clerics, and herbalists still remained important health providers especially in rural areas where health centers were scarce.